isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 8: Adding Friends and Following Pets
+# Step Eight: Adding Friends and Following Pets

 Now that we can authenticate which user is logged in, we can add types for two new mutations: associating two users as friends and associating a user with a pet as a follower.